-(E) In conjunction with the independent external program evaluation as established pursuant to Section 59-152-160, the board of trustees shall conduct a formal review of the grant qualification requirements and funding process adopted pursuant to subsections (C) and (D) and, upon completion of the review, shall submit to the General Assembly a statement either verifying the continued applicability and appropriateness of the funding process in use at that time or recommending any appropriate and necessary changes.
+(E) In conjunction with the independent external program evaluation established pursuant to Section 59-152-160, the board of trustees shall conduct a formal review of the grant qualification requirements and funding process adopted pursuant to subsections (C) and (D) and, upon completion of the review, shall submit to the General Assembly a statement either verifying the continued applicability and appropriateness of the grant qualification requirements and funding process in use at that time or recommending any appropriate and necessary changes

 (F) Funding must reflect the combined total allocations of the coverage area of a multicounty partnership."

 "Section 59-152-100.
 (A) Grant funds expended by First Steps partnerships must be used to address the needs of young children and their families as identified in the partnerships' comprehensive plans.
 The funds must be used to expand, extend, or improve the quality of provided services if there is evidence as to existing programs' effectiveness; offer new or previously unavailable services in the area; or increase access to services.
-Grant funds may not supplant comparable current expenditures by counties or state agencies on behalf of young children and their families, and may not be used where other state or federal funding sources are available.
+Partnership grant funds may not supplant comparable current expenditures by counties or state agencies on behalf of young children and their families, and may not be used where other state or federal funding sources are available.
 Partnerships are expected to collaborate with other community organizations or entities expending funds on early childhood services designed to impact school readiness in order to maximize impact and minimize duplication of efforts.

-(B) At least seventy-five percent of state funds appropriated for programs and services must be used by the local partnership for evidence-based programs.
-Not more than twenty-five percent of state funds appropriated for programs and services to a local partnership may be used for promising programs.
+(B) At least seventy-five percent of state funds appropriated for programs must be used by the local partnership for evidence-based programs.
+Not more than twenty-five percent of state funds appropriated for programs to a local partnership may be used for evidence-informed programs.

 (C) All activities and services provided by a